-Total income tax expense was \$10,401 for the year ended December 31, 2020, as compared to \$4,509 for the year ended December 31, 2019, an increase of \$5,892, or 204%.
-The increase was comprised of an increase in current tax expense of \$12,022 and a decrease in deferred tax expense of \$6,130.
-The increase in current tax expense relates primarily to the increase in taxable gross profit generated from the Company's increased retail and wholesale sales, which commenced in the third quarter of 2019.
-The decrease in deferred tax expense related primarily to the gain on investments and financial assets which was recognized in the financial statements during the year ended December 31, 2019 and deferred until the year ended December 31, 2020 for tax purposes.
+Total income tax expense was \$6,433 thousand for the three months ended March 31, 2021, as compared to \$1,348 thousand for the three months ended December 31, 2020, an increase of \$5,085 thousand, or 377%.
+The increase was comprised of an increase in current tax expense of \$4,751 thousand and an increase in deferred tax expense of \$334 thousand.
+Income tax expense primarily related the taxable gross profit generated from the Company's retail sales.
+Income tax expense increased for the three months ended March 31, 2021 compared to three months ended December 31, 2020, as taxable profit has increased and income tax expense for three months ended December 31, 2020, was partially offset by the effects of the transactions that resulted in the purchase of the two dispensaries in Illinois.